raDiesle/adventurio/README.md

 The idea is to create a Choose your own adventure text base social game creator, focused on mobile, but also working for desktop.

+## Overall Goals

+* easy for developers to join
+* JavaScript, REST and JSON based
+* Mobile First approach
+* Nice looking UI
+* Multi platform support
+* Easy to use and understand for users
+* Flexible and unlimited possibilities to customize
+* Offline Support
+* Single Page App
+* Multi language support
+* Tests
+* Socializing features

+* easy for developers to join, JavaScript based
+* easy, extendable architecture and technologies
+* Nice and understandable UI

 #### Technologies:

 * Very clear architecture, REST-based